The New School: Historical significance

 Several of the university buildings are New York City designated landmarks.
 Among these is the egg-shaped Tishman Auditorium, an interior landmark.
 It was designed by architect Joseph Urban, along with the entirety of The New School's 66 West 12th Street building, the last major project Urban designed.
 Writer's forums, author visits, political debates, award ceremonies, academic lectures, performances, and public hearings are held for both the academic community and general public throughout the year in Tishman.

 Newer buildings have received awards.
 Among these is The Sheila Johnson Design Center, which attracted media attention for its design.
 In 2009, it won the Society for College and University Planning's Excellence in Architecture Renovation/Adaptive Reuse Award.
 In addition to being a Parsons core academic building, the center also serves as a public art gallery.
 The New School Welcome Center, located on 13th Street and Fifth Avenue, won the American Institute of Architects, New York Chapter's Interiors Merit Award in 2010.

+Centennial

 In October 2019, the university celebrated its centennial with The Festival of New.